Kurotokai/Kurotokai/README.md

-- 👋 Hi, I’m @J3Destroyer, or J3 for short
+Hello!
+I’m @J3Destroyer, or J3 for short.
+Pronouns: He/Him
-- 👀 I’m interested in C++, Java, Python and C#
+I’m currently working on C++, and hopefully Python and Web development in the future.
-- 🌱 I’m currently learning C++
+I’m currently learning C++.
-- 💞️ I’m looking to collaborate on C++
-- 📫 How to reach me lol no